 Ears: Small, pointed, and delicate.
 Set high but not too far apart.
 It was nearly touching at occiput; when in repose, folded back along with neck.

 Teeth: Strong underjaw.
 Teeth white, strong; scissor bite or pincer bite.

 Neck, Topline, Body

-Neck: Slightly arched; reasonably long and well muscled.
-Free from throatiness, flattened laterally, set at an angle of 50-60 degrees to the longitudinal axis of the body.
+Neck: Slightly arched; reasonably long and well-muscled.
+Free from throatiness, flattened laterally, set at an angle of 50-60 degrees to the body’s longitudinal axis.

 Topline: The topline will flatten somewhat as the dog trots.

 Body: The body and the length and slenderness of the bones.

 Shoulders: Shoulder blades are long and oblique.

 Forelegs: Particularly long and stands vertical.
 Narrow from the front but broad from the side due to the strong muscles.
 They are feathered in the rear.